-Whether you live in South Carolina, you are going to school here, or you are visiting the Charleston area from another state, getting a DUI in the Palmetto State is a serious matter.
-Drunk driving charges carry significant penalties under South Carolina law; and, if you ignore your situation, you will likely face consequences for years to come.
+Whether you live in South Carolina, go to school here, or visit the Charleston area from another state, getting a DUI in the Palmetto State is a serious matter.
+Drunk driving charges carry significant penalties under South Carolina law; and, if you ignore your situation, you will likely face the consequences for years to come.

 We’ve discussed defenses to South Carolina drunk driving charges previously.
 To learn how you might be able to avoid a conviction (or at least reduce your sentence), you can read: How can I Fight My South Carolina DUAC Charge?
 This article covers why you need to fight your South Carolina DUI charge by all means available.